davidfsemedo/TRECVID-VisualStories/data_download/README.md

 ##### Additional options
 You can opt to download only images, videos, tweets metadata or users metadata using the options --only_images, --only_videos, --only_tweets and only_users, respectively.

-Additionally, you can download only non-spam content by passing the option --no_spam.
+Additionally, you can download ALL content (including content marked as SPAM) by passing the option --with_spam.
 Note that spam detection was done *automatically* and there may be some false negatives and false positives.

 #### Content format